Himanshu-Agg12/trie_implementation/README.md

 # trie_implemetation
-Implementation of teh trie data structure
+Implementation of the trie data structure.

+###Functions that are implemented.

+Insert Function

+Find function